-Things are finally starting to reopen in metro Detroit and Ann Arbor but it’s still going to be a bit crazy this Father’s Day so it might be a good idea to celebrate dad from the comfort of your home.
+The COVID-19 vaccine is here and things are finally starting to reopen in metro Detroit and Ann Arbor but it’s still going to be a bit crazy this Father’s Day and you may not feel comfortable venturing out this year.
+So, why not celebrate dad from the comfort of your home?

 Need some planning tips to make the ultimate at-home Father’s Day happen?
 We’ve got you covered with recipes, gift ideas, fishing spots and much more.